brentmcconnell/brentmcconnell.github.io/_posts/2020-01-14-syslog-loganalytics.md

 ![Activity Log Events](/images/2020-01-14-syslog-loganalytics/activity-log.png){:
 .shadow .outline}.

-We can start the collection process by selecing the __Azure Activity log__ option in the left menu of your Log Analytics workspace.
+We can start the collection process by selecting the __Azure Activity log__ option in the left menu of your Log Analytics workspace.
 Select the appropriate subscription you want to start collection on and choose the __Connect__ option.
 That's it.
 You are now streaming data into Log Analytics!
 If you perform some